Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

    * Set how often the Embedded agent should check for changes in your AWS API Gateway, preferred is no frequency and triggered via a CI/CD pipeline.
 See [Triggering the agent to run discovery](#triggering-the-agent-to-run-discovery)
    * Set if the agent should discover AWS API Gateway resources after installation is complete

-Once you have answered all questions, the embedded agent will be created.
+Once you have answered all questions, the Embedded agent will be created.
 The process will securely store the authentication data and validate it by connecting to your AWS API Gateway.
 If set to discover AWS API Gateway resources upon installation, the agent will immediately discover your resources and show them in the Service Registry.

 ### Triggering the agent to run discovery